 The Principal Components Analysis is a well known technique of data transformation.
 In its standard formulation it finds linear combinations of features which show the directions of the largest variance of the data.
 Viewing the data in two dimensional plots, where the axes are the first and the second principal components is often very informative.
-Using the largest variance directions as features may lead to less-dimensional spaces (where most classification models are more effective) without a substantial reduction of information.
+Using the largest variance directions as features may significantly lower dimensionality of the space (where most classification models are more effective) without a substantial reduction of information.
 This feature extraction method constructs valuable features, but it can not be treated as feature selection technique because all the feature values are still necessary to calculate the new features.